NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 * `cat-`
   * followed by the unique integer identifier for the catchment

-Each catchment is a key-value object and must have the following two object keys:
+Each catchment is a key-value object and must have the following two object keys, similar to the `global` section:
 * `formulations`
   * a list of formulation key-value objects that defines the required formulation(s), and each formulation object has a key `name` and value of a model that is registered with the ngen framework and includes a key-value subobject for `params`
   * Note: future versions could support breaking up `params` into additional key-value subobjects for `options` and `initial_conditions`